A tin of biscuits produced by"Kemps Biscuits Ltd,Great Coates,Grimsby,Lincs,England".

 And they certainly produced similar kids' tv spin-offs.

-But they were usually sets rather than one-off's like this.
+Plus they were usually sets rather than one-off's like this.
 Which makes it all the more surprising that they never did anything for Trumptonshire,when you consider the wide range of well-known characters and locations it offered.
-And you can only presume it boiled down to money, because it's hard to believe it wasn't at least discussed.

 But,whatever the reason,H & P join the list of "most likely candidates who got away." [see bottom of non-books page]